 The charity also participates in the CARE scheme administered by The Pensions Trust.
-It is a funded multi-employer defined benefit scheme.
+It is a funded multiemployer defined benefit scheme.
 The scheme was closed in 2018 and members were enrolled in other defined contribution schemes.
 As the charity has been notified of a deficit repayment plan by the pension scheme, the discounted present value of the deficit recovery plan are included in creditors.

 - h) Investments are valued in the balance sheet at bid price at the balance sheet date.
 Realised and unrealised gains are accounted for within the Statement of Financial Activities. - i) Rentals paid under operating leases are charged to income on a straight-line basis over the lease term. - j) The charity only has financial assets and financial liabilities of a kind that qualify as basic financial instruments.
 Basic financial instruments, including trade and other debtors and creditors are initially recognised at transaction value and subsequently measured at their settlement value. - k) In preparing these financial statements, the trustees have made judgements, estimates and assumptions that affect the application of the charity's accounting policies and the reported assets, liabilities, income and expenditure and the disclosures made in the financial statements.
 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affected current and future periods.
-The trustees consider that the critical estimates or judgements were depreciation and the discount rate applied to the pension scheme liability.
+The trustees consider that there are no critical estimates or judgements.